Last verified on January 23, 2024

 |Hospice and Palliative Medicine

-In 2012, the ABR’s Maintenance of Certification program changed from a 10-year cycle to Continuous Certification.
-Under Continuous Certification, new ABR certificates no longer have “valid-through” dates; instead, the date of initial certification is noted, accompanied by the statement that “ongoing validity of this certificate is contingent upon meeting the requirements of Maintenance of Certification.”
-Progress is evaluated annually in March, using a rolling calendar-year “look-back” of the past three years.
+In 2012, the ABR discontinued issuing 10-year certificates and began issuing continuous certificates.
+Continuous certificates do not have a “valid-through” date; instead, the date of initial certification is noted, accompanied by the statement that “ongoing validity of this certificate is contingent upon meeting the requirements of Maintenance of Certification.”

 Certificates with Name Changes